Wood Utility Pole Inspection and Life Extension

 - Identifying decay & measuring defects

 - Estimating the pole’s remaining strength to determine pass/fail - Inaccurate strength calculations can be costly.
-A false fail can lead to unnecessary spending on restoration or replacement, while a false pass can create risk that may lead to pole failures and costly damage and repairs.
-Osmose technicians use StrengthCalc® software which models the cross section of decaying poles in relation to the transverse loads.
+A false fail can lead to unnecessary spending on restoration or replacement, while a false pass can create a risk that may lead to pole failures and costly damage and repairs.
+Osmose technicians use StrengthCalc® software which models the cross-section of decaying poles in relation to the transverse loads.
 StrengthCalc accounts for both the severity and location of the decay with respect to conductors and equipment.
 StrengthCalc determines precise section modulus to provide the percent remaining strength for weakened poles.

-- Applying effective remedial treatments to extend the safe, reliable service-life of the pole.
+- Applying effective remedial treatments to extend the safe, reliable service life of the pole.
 Remedial treatment is the key to getting the most out of your investment.
 The use of remedial treatments will earn dividends via extended pole life and improved plant resiliency.